-Like other games with many players, this game cannot easily be presented in a table like that in Figure 17.1.
-For the case in which there are two hunters, the game is shown in Figure 18.1.
+Like other games with many players, this game cannot easily be presented in a table like that in Figure 19.2.
+For the case in which there are two hunters, the game is shown in the left panel of Figure 21.1.